GuangzheWen/web-softwaretools-plain/report/Background.md

 To maximize the benefits to the pet shop owner, the system is focus on two parts: the need from the owner and the view from customers.
 As for the owner, he needs the basic operation function upon the website, such as adding, deleting, and editing the information of pets.
 For the perspective from customers, they want the website has a beautiful UI to give a good impression on them and could be easily used to search their target pets.

+In the end,  we put functional modules together which had previously passed the test to build the final page, which is considered to be useful to the owner and to be attractive to buyers.

 # Objectives

 We will consider two parts - the owner and the customers - to make the website more appealing and functional to use, because the owner of the website (only one person in this example) and buyers who are potentially interested in shopping online must use different features and will tackle problems under different situations.